 C. A written report that documents the objectives, scope, conclusions, and recommendations will be prepared for investigations resulting from allegations or identification of fraud, waste, or abuse.
 As appropriate in the circumstances, management will include corrective action for each reported recommendation.
 In a case where allegations are not substantiated by the review and there are no other operational concerns to report to management regarding the review, the case may be closed by a memo to the working paper file documenting the reasons for closing the case.

 D. Reports on special studies, consulting services, and other non-routine items should be prepared as appropriate, given the nature of the assignment.

-E. All internal audit reports will be signed by the Director of Audit and Consulting Services and transmitted directly to the President and appropriate levels of management in a timely manner.
+E. All internal audit reports will be signed by the Chief Audit Executive and transmitted directly to the President and appropriate levels of management in a timely manner.

-F. The Director of Audit and Consulting Services will present significant results of internal audit reports to the Audit and Compliance Committee quarterly or as appropriate.
+F. The Chief Audit Executive will present significant results of internal audit reports to the Audit and Compliance Committee quarterly or as appropriate.

-G. The Director of Audit and Consulting Services will provide a copy of each report to the Comptroller's Office, Division of State Audit.
+G. The Chief Audit Executive will provide a copy of each report to the Comptroller's Office, Division of State Audit.

 Any exceptions to the policy established herein shall be subject to the approval of the Audit and Compliance Committee.